 Warning: Your browser doesn't support all of the features in this Web site.
 Please view our accessibility page for more details.

 Where employees "habitually use display screen equipment" (typically computers or microfiches), as a significant part of their normal work, they may be effected by physical and/or visual discomfort if their workstation is inappropriately set up or used.
-Legislation was enacted in 1993 and updated in 2007 which set down certain requirements for work on such equipment as follows:
+Legislation was enacted in 1993 and updated in 2007 which set down certain requirements for the safe use of such equipment as follows:

-- to assess computer workstations as to their health and safety risks.
+- assess computer workstations as to their health and safety risks.

-- to take appropriate measures to remedy these risks.
+- take appropriate measures to remedy these risks.

-- to ensure that computer work is periodically interrupted by breaks or changes of activity.
+- ensure that computer work is periodically interrupted by breaks or changes of activity.

-A number of employees have been trained as Workstation/VDU Assessors to assess the safety aspects of computer workstations on behalf of Heads of Colleges/Schools/Disciplines/Sections.
-(See Downloads for list of NUI Galway VDU Assessors)
+A number of employees have been trained as Workstation/VDU Assessors to assess the safety aspects of computer workstations on behalf of Heads of Units in accordance with the DSE Assessment procedure.

-A programme of assessments is underway, but if you have any immediate queries or issues please contact the University Safety Office directly.
+A programme of assessments is underway, but if you have any immediate queries or issues please contact your Unit's Safety Co-ordinator/Workstation Assessor.

 Do the Display Screen Equipment requirements of Chapter 5 of the Safety, Health and Welfare at Work (General Application) Regulations 2007 apply to laptops?